BurnoutBear/HPAS-Projects/Intrusion-Detection-System/Report.md

 ### 4. The gap these rules leave open

 The first three rules never depend on the payload's actual content.
-There is a class of attack that defeats all three: an attacker who has compromised a real ECU (or can otherwise transmit) and sends frames using **a known ID, at its normal timing, with a normal-length payload** — only the *content* of the payload is forged.
-Nothing about where, when, or how big the frame is looks wrong, so rules 1–3 never fire.
-This is the masquerade / spoofing pattern, and in the eval data it shows up as `evaluation5` (ID `162`) and `evaluation6` (ID `0ED`), both with the baseline rules scoring **F1 = 0**.
+There is a class of attack that defeats all three: the masquerade / spoofing pattern, and in the eval data it shows up as `evaluation5` (ID `162`) and `evaluation6` (ID `0ED`), both with the baseline rules scoring **F1 = 0**.

-The reason this is hard: a CAN payload encodes a physical quantity that changes continuously over time.
-An attacker therefore can't just inject a single odd value — they can replicate a plausible-looking byte and even a plausible byte *range*.
+The reason this is hard is that a CAN payload encodes a physical quantity that changes continuously over time.
+Therefore an attacker can't just inject a single odd value — they can replicate a plausible-looking byte and even a plausible byte *range*.
 What's much harder to fake is the **continuity** of that physical signal: the injected payload almost never picks up exactly where the genuine signal left off when the attack starts.

-## Rule 4 — Payload Content Violation
+## Rule 4 - Payload Content Violation
 ### Implausible Payload Jump (the masquerade detector)

 ### Idea